PaddlePaddle/docs/doc/fluid/advanced_usage/deploy/mobile/mobile_readme_en.md

 ## Ask Questions

 Welcome to put forward or tackle with our problems.
-You can post your question in our issue modular on github.
+You can post your question in our issue module on github.
 [Github Issues](https://github.com/PaddlePaddle/paddle-mobile/issues).

 ## Copyright and License
 Paddle-Mobile provides relatively unstrict Apache-2.0 Open source agreement [Apache-2.0 license](LICENSE).